ItsOPT: An inexact two-level smoothing framework for nonconvex optimization via high-order Moreau envelope: Boosted high-order inexact proximal-point algorithm

-We are finally in a position to introduce the first natural instance of ItsOPT framework, which is an inexact high-order proximal-point method (HiPPA) and generalizes the classical inexact proximal-point method; see, e.g., \cite{rockafellar1976monotone}.
-Subsequently, we present a boosted variant of HiPPA (Boosted HiPPA) by employing a special nonmonotone line search.
-To do so, we first demonstrate the relationship between the root of the residual function and its approximation (Lemma~\ref{lem:relresiduals}).
-After introducing Boosted HiPPA and proving its well-definedness (Theorem~\ref{th:welldefalg}), we explore subsequential convergence (Theorem~\ref{th:comcon}), global convergence (Theorems~\ref{th:globconv}~and~\ref{th:conKL}), and linear convergence (Theorem~\ref{th:linconv} and Corollary~\ref{cor:linconv}) to the proximal fixed points of HOME.
+which generalizes the classical inexact proximal-point method; see, e.g., \cite{rockafellar1976monotone}.
+We subsequently present a boosted variant (Boosted HiPPA) based on a nonmonotone line search.
+To this end, we first relate the root of the exact residual mapping to that of its inexact counterpart.
+After establishing well-definedness of Boosted HiPPA, we study subsequential, global, and linear convergence to proximal fixed points of HOME.